On this page 6

 - permitting@co.lee.tx.us (email)

-Typical inspection sequence: Public sources more clearly document floodplain and OSSF review than a city-style building inspection sequence.
+Typical sequence: Public sources more clearly document floodplain and OSSF review than a city-style building inspection sequence.
 Expect floodplain determination first, then permit issuance, then any required county inspection tied to floodplain compliance, septic installation, driveway access, or other county-regulated items.

 The development application expressly authorizes the Lee County Floodplain Administrator to enter the property for necessary inspections pertaining to the building permit.